oroinc/documentation/user_guide/entity_management_ui.rst

 In order to create an Entity:

-- Go the the *System --> Entities --> Entity Management* page and click the :guilabel:`Create Entity` button

-- *Entities/New entity* form will appear
+1. Go the the *System --> Entities --> Entity Management* page and click the :guilabel:`Create Entity` button *Entities/New entity* form will appear

-  - Fill the :ref:`general Information <platform-entity-management-create-general-information>` : define basic details of the Entity created
+2. Fill the :ref:`general Information <platform-entity-management-create-general-information>` : define basic details of the Entity created

-  - Define the :ref:`communication and collaboration settings <platform-entity-management-create-commun-collab>` :
+3. Define the :ref:`communication and collaboration settings <platform-entity-management-create-commun-collab>` :
    enable activities for the Entity and define if notes are allowed

-  - Specify the :ref:`attachments settings <platform-entity-management-create-attachments>`
+4. Specify the :ref:`attachments settings <platform-entity-management-create-attachments>`

-  - Define some :ref:`other processing settings <platform-entity-management-create-other>`, i.e. the ownership type, auditabilty and visibility in the grid
+5. Define :ref:`other processing settings <platform-entity-management-create-other>`, i.e. the ownership
+   type, auditabilty and visibility in the grid

-- Create at least one :ref:`field <platform-entity-management-create-fields>` for the entity instances and/or :ref:`define a relation <platform-entity-management-create-relation>`

-- :ref:`Update the Schema <platform-entity-management-create-update>`
+6. Create at least one :ref:`field <platform-entity-management-create-fields>` for the entity instances and/or :ref:`define a relation <platform-entity-management-create-relation>` and :ref:`Update the Schema <platform-entity-management-create-update>`

 .. _platform-entity-management-create-general-information: